 With his great, visually stunning story ballets Faust, Magic Mountain, Hamlet, The Dream of the Red Chamber or War and Peace, to name just a few of his acclaimed creations, Dortmund’s ballet director has broken new textual ground for the dance art of our times.

-In his new creation, he dares to take a peek behind the scenes of the art.
-In a sensitive and highly personal tightrope walk between bravura and interiority, he explores the motor activity and dynamics of artistic creation.
-Sergej Rachmaninow’s Piano Concerto No. 3, this firework of artistic brilliance and virtuosity, and Peter Tchaikowsky’s enigmatic Sixth Symphony serve the choreographer as a starting point for questions at the interface of art and life: What drives us to artistic performance peaks?
+“Music that calls out to me…” Sergej Rachmaninow’s Piano Concerto No. 3, this firework of artistic brilliance and virtuosity, and Peter Tchaikowsky’s enigmatic Sixth Symphony serve the choreographer as a starting point for questions at the interface of art and life: What drives us to artistic performance peaks?
 What lets us cross boundaries again and again?
 Why are we reaching for the stars?